 Borderline Personality Disorder and Alcohol

-Borderline personality disorder and alcohol abuse are common co-occurring disorders.
+Borderline personality disorder and alcohol dependence are strongly linked.
 People with borderline personality disorder abuse alcohol at higher rates than any other substance.
 This may be due to the social acceptance and availability of alcohol or may reflect the particular efficacy of alcohol in relieving symptoms of borderline personality disorder.

 Borderline Personality Disorder and Stimulants

 Stimulants can induce temporary states of euphoria and personal power that are appealing to people who feel disempowered or vulnerable.
 For people with borderline personality disorder, stimulants may help them temporarily overcome feelings of shame or helplessness.
 Unfortunately, the activation of the sympathetic nervous system by stimulants also causes an immediate increase in anxiety.

 Stimulants can also provoke rage and disinhibited aggression, as well as episodes of dysphoria during periods between use.
 In general, stimulant use intensifies affective instability, which causes significant distress for people with borderline personality disorder and increases their risk of self-destructive or self-harming behavior.

 Drug Abuse as a Hindrance to Borderline Personality Disorder Treatment

 Helping people recover from borderline personality disorder often involves a multi-stage approach in which skills for emotional self-regulation are established first and are followed by deeper trauma work.
 This delicate process is easily disrupted by the effects of substance use.

 Part of the treatment of borderline personality disorder involves learning to tolerate and self-regulate emotional states, and these skills cannot be established when emotions are being blunted, intensified or disrupted by substance use.
 Trauma work that involves processing deep emotions is similarly blocked.